 A person commits criminal mischief in Colorado when he or she knowingly damages the real or personal property of another.
-Also known as vandalism, criminal mischief can be a felony or a misdemeanor depending on the extent of the damage.
+This offense is also commonly referred to as the crime of vandalism in Colorado.
+Criminal mischief can be a felony or a misdemeanor depending on the extent of the damage.

 Note that a defendant can be convicted of criminal mischief in Colorado even if the defendant jointly owns the property with someone else, or if the defendant owns the property but another person has a possessory or proprietary interest in it.

 Our Colorado criminal defense lawyers and Denver domestic violence attorneys know that criminal mischief charges often arise out of domestic disputes.
 And when they do, Colorado's domestic violence sentencing laws will place you under a mandatory domestic violence protective order -- even if the property damage was accidental.

 Consequences of a criminal mischief conviction

 Penalties for criminal mischief in Colorado depend entirely on the aggregate value of the property damaged:

 Colorado class 3 misdemeanor with possible penalties of:

 - Up to 6 months in jail, and/or